 We’ve assembled a cache of truly effective tips for 5 great social media platforms (besides LinkedIn) to maximize your brand engagement and achieve great results.

-Social media platforms at the top of the B2B food chain
+Social media networks at the top of the B2B food chain

 Social media is ubiquitous; that we know.
 4.5 billion people worldwide use social media, up from 3.8 billion in 2020 — and that number continues to grow.
 But that’s not just for noncommercial use: 75% of B2B buyers and 84% of C-Suite executives use social media in their buying process.